The benefits of point-of-care diabetes testing

 Posted on 5 November 2019

-Point-of-care HbA1c testing is becoming a popular method for office-based monitoring of glucose control.
+Point-of-care diabetes testing (HbA1c) is becoming a popular method for office-based monitoring of glucose control.

 Diabetes is a serious disease that needs to be managed strictly and carefully.
 Part of any person with diabetes’ management strategy involves regular testing of blood sugar levels to ensure they are within the normal range – these tests help diabetics avoid life-threatening complications that arise from blood glucose levels that are too low or too high.